Protecting Your Rights, Wherever You Go

-Whether you were harmed while visiting a friend, dining out, or shopping, we can help you hold the appropriate parties responsible.
-We also handle attractive nuisance cases, in which children are harmed after being lured onto someone else’s property by an interesting hazard like an aggressive animal or unsupervised pool or fountain.
+Whether you were harmed while visiting a friend, dining out, or shopping, I can help you hold the appropriate parties responsible.
+I also handle attractive nuisance cases, in which children are harmed after being lured onto someone else’s property by an interesting hazard like an aggressive animal or unsupervised pool or fountain.

 To receive compensation for your injuries in a premises liability case, you must prove that the property owners or manager acted negligently or failed to act in a way that resulted in harm.

 One of the following statements must also be true to determine liability:

 - The dangerous condition was caused by the property owner or an employee of the property.

 - The property owner knew about the dangerous condition, but no action was taken to remedy the situation.

 - As a property owner or manager, the person in charge should have discovered the dangerous condition and remedied it as part of their duty to take care of the property and its guests.